-- Normally, the maximum number of courses a faculty member may request release from teaching for the purpose of conducting sponsored scholarly work is one per academic year.
-In no case may a faculty member be released from more than two courses per academic year (one per academic semester) for the purpose of grant-related scholarship. - A faculty member who receives a course release may not receive concomitant overload pay.
+- Normally, the maximum number of courses a faculty member may request release from teaching for the purpose of conducting sponsored scholarly work is one course per academic year.
+More than one course per year may be considered in extraordinary circumstances at the discretion of the school dean.
+In no case may a faculty member be released from more than two courses per academic year (one per academic semester) for the purpose of grant-related scholarship.
+A course is defined as a standard three-credit course; however, faculty may request that the school dean consider a release from courses with a workload credit value larger than three credits. - Faculty who receive course release under this policy are expected to teach at least one standard (3 or more credits, non-research) course in the semester in which they are given a course release. - A faculty member who receives a course release may not receive concomitant overload pay.

-When the above approvals are followed, departments/programs may be authorized to hire special lecturers through the normal hiring process for replacement purposes.
+When the above approvals are followed, departments/programs may be authorized to hire adjuncts through the normal hiring process for replacement purposes.